Depth-multiplexing spectral domain OCT for full eye length imaging with a single modulation unit

-Our depth-multiplexing (DM) SD-OCT method is an extension of this phase-modulation approach.
-Three reference arms targeting the front, middle, and back of the eye, are simultaneously modulated by a separate galvanometer introduced to the reference arm set (called reference scanner from now) and imaged with the same interferometer (Fig. \ref{simulation}).
+In our approach, three reference arms targeting the front, middle, and back of the eye, are simultaneously modulated by a separate galvanometer introduced to the reference arm set (referred to here as the reference scanner) and imaged with the same interferometer (Fig. \ref{simulation}).
 The reference scanner is synchronized with the fast scanner in the sample arm, and reference beams with varying OPLs are directed onto the reference scanner at different positions, resulting in distinct phase ramps along the transverse axis of the B scan.
 The phase ramps allow signal from different depths to be demixed via a Fourier transform of the B scan along the transverse axis \cite{snezam2007} (Fig. \ref{simulation}B,C).

 The modulated OPL of the reference arm can be given by $\Delta z_r=2s\tan(\theta)$, where $\theta$ is the angle between the incident beam and the galvo normal direction, $s$ is the off-center distance of the incident beam.
 When the reference scanner is centered around $\theta=45^\circ$, we get $\Delta z_r \approx 2s(1+2(\theta-\pi/4)) \approx 4s \Delta \theta = 4s \omega / r$, where $\omega$ is the angular speed of the galvo, and $r$ the line scan rate of the system.
 Therefore, the slope of the phase ramp between each pair of adjacent line scans is